 Considering adding a deck to your home?
 A deck gives you an incredible, highly-functional outdoor living space where you can enjoy the great outdoors, bask in the sunshine, host, parties and play with kids…all without leaving behind all the comforts of home.
 However, prior to the start of construction, you’ll need to consider several key factors, from pricing options right down to who will complete the installation.

 When planning your deck construction, consider your return on investment as well.
 Installing a deck can be a valuable project when it comes to reselling your come.
 Not only will you enjoy it, it is a major draw to future buyers.
 A deck is one of the most cost effective means of increasing the value of a property prior to putting it on the market.
-According to the 2019 Cost vs Value Report by Remodeling, deck installation is the fourth most valuable home addition in terms of the average cost of the job compared to the average resale value and overall return on investment.
+According to the 2023 Cost vs Value Report by Remodeling, deck installation is one of the most valuable home additions in terms of the average cost of the job compared to the average resale value and overall return on investment.

 Like all construction jobs, the cost to build a deck can fluctuate quite a bit, factors like labor, materials, deck size, customizations, and design are just a few elements to consider.
 In order to get a general estimate for your build, it’s critical to take your time and think through your options.
 In this guide, we will explore what to consider when you start making a budget.